JuliaMath/BFloat16s.jl/README.md

  1.22742  1.90498  1.70653  1.63928  2.18076
 ```

-Note that the low precision result differs from (is less precise than) the
+Note that the low-precision result differs from (is less precise than) the
 result computed in Float32 arithmetic (which matches the result in Float64
 precision).